jganley/wifi-localization/README.md

 ### genHistory.sh

 This program is written in bash.
-It runs the `list` and then parses the output for all the BSSID values.
+It runs the `list` executable and then parses the output for all the BSSID values.
 After parsing the output, it adds the BSSID values to a csv file.
 Each row of the CSV file describes one location.
 The first value is the name of the location and each additional value is a BSSID that appears at that location.

 ### genTest.sh

 ### findloc.py

 ## How To Run

+First, we have to generate some historical data for the python script to compare scans against.

+`./genHistory.sh [name_of_location]`